Harry Potter Walking Tours in London

 - Horseguards Avenue (Ministry of Magic Staff Entrance as seen in Deathly Hallows Part 1)

 - Millennium Bridge (rebuilt after the attack by the Death Eaters! (then a walk past Shakespeare’s globe)

 - Scotland Yard Place/Horse Guards Avenue (Ministry of Magic Visitors entrance as seen in the Order of the Phoenix and Deathly Hallows Part 1)

 - Trafalgar Square (Location of the final Harry Potter film premiere)

-TUBE: This tour uses the London underground- please make sure you have a prepaid ticket or oyster card to the value of a 1 day travel card and are ready to travel.
+Tube: This tour uses the London underground- please make sure you have a prepaid ticket or oyster card to the value of a 1-day travel card or £3.00GBP and are ready to travel.